johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Claim that we are uniquely posed to destroy ourselves
   - Hawking's fear of extraterrestrial civilizations
   - Human civilization as on the "final second" on the "last day" of the cosmic year
+  - Guns Germs and Steel is a bad explanation

 - Hero List:
   - Popper